MMehdiMousavi/SuperCaustics/README.md

 **Contact:
-If you have questions or comments (or bugs!) please open a github issue or contact me at: mehdimousavi.redcap[at]gmail[dot]com**
+If you have questions, comments (or bugs!) please open a github issue or contact me at: mehdimousavi.redcap[at]gmail[dot]com**

 # Installation